Family History, Honor Roll - WWII, Military History

 2LT Bernard Dominic Valesano, Service Number O-825336

-John and Anna Valesano had two more children after Bernard: Anna born in 1924 and Dominic John born in 1933.
+John and Anna Valesano had two more children after Bernard: Anna born in 1924 and Dominic John born in 1932.
 After the birth of Bernard’s sister, his family moved from Marshall county to LaSalle county and settled in Peru.
 There Bernard’s father John initially worked as a tinner at the hardware store then later as a sheet metal worker.
 Eventually John and Anna Valesano bought a house in LaSalle and moved the family once again.
 All three Valesano children including Bernard attended LaSalle-Peru Township High School.

-After high school, Bernard studied engineering at the University of Illinois for two years.
+After high school, Bernard studied mechanical engineering at the University of Illinois for two years.
 As Bernard was transitioning from high school to college, the Japanese bombed Pearl Harbor on 7 December 1941, and the United States entered into war.
 In response to the draft, Bernard registered on 30 June 1942.
 That year, at 19 years old, he stood 5 feet 8 inches tall and weighed 148 pounds with brown hair and brown eyes.
 About five months later, Bernard enlisted in the U.S. Army Air Corps on 4 December 1942, at the Chanute Field in Illinois.

 WWII draft registration card for Bernard Dominic Valesano.